UnsocialDEV/ChunkQueueTweaks/README.md

 - Ensure `AllowTeleportGraceHeuristic` is `true`.
 - Increase `TeleportGraceCooldownMs` only if legitimate teleports are close together.
-- Lower `TeleportMinimumDistance` if your teleport system uses short hops.
+- Lower `TeleportMinimumDistance` if legitimate server-side teleports use short hops.
 - Confirm the player is not already being flagged for speed abuse before teleporting.

 ### Hacked movement is still too effective